trautonen/coveralls-maven-plugin/README.md

 If used as a standalone Maven build or with any continuous integration server other than Travis CI, the Coveralls repository token must be provided.
-This can be achieved by setting the configuration section in the plugin or setting the Maven property `repoToken` to your coveralls project repository token, using
-`-DrepoToken=yourcoverallsprojectrepositorytoken` when running the maven command. **Do not publish your repository token in public GitHub repositories.** If you do, anyone can submit coverage data without permission.
+This can be achieved by setting the configuration section in the plugin or setting the Maven property `repoToken` to your coveralls project repository token, using `-DrepoToken=yourcoverallsprojectrepositorytoken` when running the maven command. **Do not publish your repository token in public GitHub repositories.** If you do, anyone can submit coverage data without permission.

-If you are using Travis CI, Circle, Codeship, Jenkins or Bamboo continuous integration services, no other configuration is required.
+If you are using Travis CI, CircleCI, Codeship, Jenkins or Bamboo continuous integration services, no other configuration is required.
 The plugin's built-in service environment support take care of the rest.
-Multi-module projects that require aggregated reports have to set up Cobertura Maven plugin for the root project with `aggregate=true`.
-For other projects you are free to choose either [Cobertura](#cobertura) or [JaCoCo](#jacoco) plugin.
-Finally add the corresponding Maven command for the selected plugin to your continuous integration service build job.
+The plugin tries to find report files for any of the supported coverage tools and finally aggregates the coverage report.
+Java 8 is currently supported only by JaCoCo.

 See [Complete plugin configuration](#complete-plugin-configuration) for all of the available configuration parameters.